 Information Technology Schools in Oklahoma

-In this state, Information Technology is the 68th most popular major out of a total 271 majors commonly available.
+In terms of popularity, Information Technology is the 120th most popular major in the state out of a total 260 majors commonly available.

 Education Levels of Information Technology Majors in Oklahoma

 IT majors in the state tend to have the following degree levels:

 |Education Level||Number of Grads|

 |Award Taking 12 Weeks to 1 Year||30|

 In Oklahoma, a IT major is more popular with men than with women.

 The racial distribution of IT majors in Oklahoma is as follows:

 - Asian: 3.1%